sts10/sts10.github.io/_posts/2018-12-07-optimizing-rust-advent-of-code-day-5.markdown

 If we indeed find a canceling pair, we remove them from the vector and `break` out of the inner `for` loop to an outer loop, where we begin all over, starting at the first two characters.

-You can find my current solution here, but I wanted to walk us through some of the refactoring and optimizations two of the key functions went through.
+You can find my current solution [here](https://github.com/sts10/advent-of-code-2018/blob/master/src/bin/day05.rs), but I wanted to walk us through some of the refactoring and optimizations two of the key functions went through.

-Let's start by looking at my first, successful solution.
-Here are the originally versions of two functions:
+Let's start by looking at my original versions of these two functions.
+This code both compiles successfully and solves the puzzle, but running `cargo build --bin day05 --release & time cargo run --bin day05 --release` shows that solving part 2 of the challenge (which basically involves running through 26 long polymers) takes my Oryx Pro a whopping 2 minutes and 20 seconds.

 ```rust
 fn react(mut p_vec: Vec<char>) -> Vec<char> {